-For more information on the pipes that are supported, read Programming > File Handling > File Handling Guide > Filenames > Setting Up Pipes.
+For more information on the pipes that are supported, read Setting Up Pipes in your Visual COBOL documentation.

 ACUCOBOL-GT File Handling

 Visual COBOL allows you to continue to use your existing ACUCOBOL-GT data files, including Vision indexed data files.